A TODDLER’S INGENUITY: My niece’s hairband bangles – art of a mini-genius

 - Akiki Accessories: New Baby Bangles Collection (charmssequinsandbeyond.wordpress.com)

 - Lego: the building blocks of the imagination (guardian.co.uk)

 SOURCE:“Meet Britain’s brainiest toddler: Two-year-old Karina has the same IQ as Stephen Hawking” – Beth Hale & Claire Ellicott, Femail – Daily Mail Online LINK

-Posted on December 29, 2012, in Uncategorized and tagged bangles, children, creativity, elastic hairbands, intelligence, kids, toddler, Toys and Games, trends.
+Posted on December 29, 2012, in Features, Personal articles and tagged bangles, children, creativity, elastic hairbands, intelligence, kids, toddler, Toys and Games, trends.
 Bookmark the permalink.
 Leave a comment.